 Domain Authority of Website (on your website)

 The domain authority of the website, your website, is a way of stating how popular and trustworthy a website might be.
 NASA.gov has a high domain authority as it’s been around for a long time, is a government website, has many websites that link to it as an authority, and has a high trust factor.
-The higher your website’s domain authority is, the more likely it is that you’ll come up highly in search rankings.
+The higher your website’s domain authority is, the more likely it is that you’ll come up higher in search rankings.

 Quantity of Structured Citations – IYPs, Data Aggregators (This is done “off-site”)